mahananaka/proj10-MeetUp/README.md

 ## What is here

 This is the final MeetUp project for CIS322.
-This flask app allows the user to find common free times that multiple people have in which they may setup a group meeting to complete tasks.
+This flask app allows the user to find free times that multiple people have in common.
+These free times assist to find a good time for the group to set a meeting.

 ## How to Install